paradite/sg-tech-list/README.md

 ## Contribution

-This is community collaborative project.
+This is a community collaborative project.
 PRs are welcome!